 Additionally, most salespeople do not reach maximum productivity until at least year three or four on a job – so if you have someone who has never lasted three years, they don’t even know what maximum productivity looks like.

-For that reason, I’d like to offer up my own guidelines as a recruiter, hiring manager, and sales coach, on what the various career levels look like.
+For that reason, I’d like to offer up my own guidelines as a recruiter, hiring manager, and sales coach, on what the various career level look like.
 I’d also point out that these are not industry-specific; industry changers fit here too.

-Entry Level: Most people think that “entry level” means that you are just getting started in sales.
+Most people think that “entry-level” means that you are just getting started in sales.
 It means that, of course, but it also has to do with your level of achievement in sales.
 Here’s my guideline: Unless and until you have had at least three years of sustained success ON THE SAME JOB, you are entry-level.
 “Sustained success” means that you have spent at least three consecutive years AT QUOTA OR BETTER, not that you’ve merely been employed for three years.
-You can have had fifteen years in sales, but if all your experience is 1-2 years and out, you’re entry level as far as I’m concerned.
+You can have had fifteen years in sales, but if all your experience is 1-2 years and out, you’re entry-level as far as I’m concerned.
 In fact, a salesperson with a number of short stints is actually LESS marketable as a candidate than a person right out of college, because a smart hiring manager will assume that the job-hopping will continue.

-Mid-Career: A mid-career salesperson, in my opinion, has at least eight years’ experience in sales with at least a five-year successful stint at quota or above.
+A mid-career salesperson, in my opinion, has at least eight years’ experience in sales with at least a five-year successful stint at quota or above.
 You haven’t established the gold-plated track record of success that gains you entry into the high-end sales pool, but you’re on your way.
 The trajectory of your career is definitely up.

 Too often I see salespeople attempting to package and pretend their way into a job that they aren’t qualified for.
 Sometimes they do get hired (managers make instinctive hires rather than logical ones), but they fail badly.
-If you’re in that boat, you are far better off to be realistic about your status, find a job that’s appropriate, and decide that you are going to make a stand and be successful.
+If you’re in that boat, you are far better off to be realistic about your career level, find a job that’s appropriate, and decide that you are going to make a stand and be successful.
 Put in the work, put up with what you have to put up with, and you really can turn a career around.
 I’ve seen it happen, and I’ve seen it NOT happen.
 The choice is yours.